Giovani-O/Giovani-O/README.md

 - 🎓 I'm a bachelor in Information Systems

-- ⚛️ I’m currently learning React and TypeScript
+- ⚛️ I’m currently learning .NET 8 and React

-- 🔍 I'm also interested in learning Python
+- 🔍 I'm also interested in learning Python and AI

 - 🎸 Fun fact: I love video games and playing musical instruments